 Questions on Merger Approval and Process

-If we are successful, we expect this merger to result in greater efficiencies overall.
-We expect one of the benefits to be our ability to effectively mitigate against future potential rate increases on the cost of distribution of electricity.
+If the merger proceeds, we expect it will result in greater efficiencies overall.
+We expect one of the significant benefits to be our ability to effectively mitigate against future potential rate increases on the cost of distribution of electricity.
 An increased scale of operations will also enable the merged company to expand and improve services for customers.

 Synergies are essentially the overall benefits that can be found when a company merges with another.
-These benefits are generated through finding efficiencies in several areas such as audit, banking, insurance, maintenance programs, and consulting costs.
-As part of the process we will be weighing the benefits as well as the downside risks before determining a recommendation to our shareholders.
+These benefits are generated through finding efficiencies in several areas such as human resources, auditing, banking, insurance, maintenance programs and consulting costs.
+As part of the process we weighed the benefits as well as the downside risks before making a recommendation to our shareholders.

 Consultation and Community Engagement

-Our dedicated microsite will be updated regularly with news and FAQ’s so that you have the most current, accurate information about this potential merger.
-In the coming months, we will be mailing out information and hosting more open houses.
+This dedicated microsite is will be updated regularly with news and FAQs so that you have the most current, accurate information about this potential merger.
+You can sign up to receive an email alert whenever this website gets updated with new information here.

 Questions on Employment

-Employees, like our community members, will stay informed via this microsite, open houses and through our internal communication channels—memos, status updates, bulletin updates.
+Employees, like our community members, will stay informed via this microsite, and through our internal communication channels—memos, status updates and bulletin updates.
 Our employees are at the heart of our organizations and we are committed to keeping them apprised throughout this process.